Sherman E. Burroughs High School

 Sherman E. Burroughs High School is a public high school located in Ridgecrest, California.
 Established in 1945, the school is located in the upper Mojave Desert and is adjacent to the Naval Air Weapons Station China Lake.
 It derives its name from U.S. Navy officer Admiral Sherman E. Burroughs, who served as the first commanding officer of the base at China Lake (then known as the Naval Ordnance Test Station at China Lake).
 The school's mascot, the Burro, is taken from the animal which was imported to the area.

-Burroughs was originally housed at what is now called Murray Middle School aboard the base, but moved to its current site in the Fall of 1959.
+Burroughs was originally housed at what was called Murray Middle School aboard the base, but moved to its current site in the Fall of 1959.

+Demographics

+In the 2023-24 school year, 442 students were enrolled in grade 9, 393 in grade 10, 364 in grade 11, and 339 in grade 12, totaling up to 1,518 students.
+Of those students enrolled, 47.7% were female and 51.6% male.
+1.2% of students were American Indian or Alaska Native, 2.7% Asian, 6.3% Black or African American, 2.2% Filipino, 32.2% Hispanic or Latino, 0.6% Native Hawaiian or Pacific Islander, 3.6% Two or More Races, 50.7% White, 4.6% English Learners, 0.9% Foster Youth, 3% Homeless, 48.9% Socioeconomically Disadvantaged, and 14.7% Students with Disabilities.

 History

 The Secretary of the Navy created the Naval Ordnance Test Station at China Lake on Nov.
 8, 1943, and the need for an educational system for the families stationed at the base was included in the plans.
 Working with the California Department of Education and the legislature, the China Lake School District was established on May 22, 1944.

 After additional meetings and planning, construction began in May 1945 and was completed in November of that same year.
 F. R. Wegner was the first principal and Earl Murray was Vice Principal.

 The buildings and Quonset huts that made up the original campus of Burroughs High School later became Murray Middle School as Burroughs moved to where it is today.